chx93965/Restaurant-Management-System/README.md

 To enhance user experience, I also implemented small but impactful improvements, such as redirecting users to the login page if they are not authenticated, regardless of which action they try to take.
 Furthermore, any updates to restaurant metadata or images are reflected in real-time on the UI without requiring a page refresh.

+### Hanxiao Chang

+I was in charge of designing the frontend structure by mapping webpages to their routes, essential components to certain pages, and service providers to the backend APIs.
+I also specified the transactions between webpages, and particular data flows regarding user experience.

+I built up the order page with functionalities of showcasing and selecting cuisines, modifying the quantities, and generating summaries for the bills.

+I established the user authorization logic, where access to certain pages, or certain elements of a page, is restricted based on user roles, for which I created certain entries in the signup process.

+I further organized the user interface in terms of the page layout, styles, appearance, and visible behaviours of page elements, including links, buttons, and forms.

 ## Lessons Learned

-One important lesson learned from building this application is properly designing the system architecture before jumping into implementation.
-Without a solid design, making changes later—especially to the database schema—can become extremely difficult and time-consuming.

-For example, in the initial design, the `user` table included a field to indicate the restaurant a user owns.
+One important lesson learned from building this application is to properly design the system architecture before jumping into implementation.
+Without a solid design, making changes later, especially to the database schema, can become extremely difficult and time-consuming.
+For example, in the initial design, the `user` table included a field to indicate the restaurant that a user owns.
 Later, we realized that an owner may manage multiple restaurants.
 This required us to normalize the schema and introduce a new table to map users to restaurant IDs.
 This change significantly impacted how the backend was structured.
 If the APIs and schema had been carefully planned from the beginning, the development process would have been more straightforward and less prone to refactoring.

+Additionally, the order of development matters in terms of the priorities of frontend and backend implementations.
+A good practice we applied in this project is to schedule the entire development phase in three steps, where the basic CRUD operations were established first, then we jumped into designing all the webpages, from which the data flow became clearer and more requirements from the backend emerged, in such a way the backend functionalities could be further enriched.

 ## Conclusion